Academic Policies

 Courses Greater than 8 Weeks in Length

-For courses that are greater than eight (8) weeks in length, students may add a course up to the end of the second week; however, instructor approval must be provided to the Registrar’s office or the student’s Academic Advisor if a student wants to add a class in the second week.
+For courses that are greater than eight (8) weeks in length, students may add a course up to the end of the first week at 8AM CST; however, instructor approval must be provided to the Registrar’s office or the student’s Academic Advisor if a student wants to add a class in the first week.

 Courses 6-8 Weeks in Length

-For classes that are between six (6) and eight (8) weeks in length, students may add a course up to the end of the first week.
-Instructor approval is not required.
+For classes that are between six (6) and eight (8) weeks in length, students may add a course up to the end of the first week at 8AM CST.
+Instructor approval is required.

 Courses Less than 6 Weeks in Length